InterfacesJ8 Home « Interfaces

 class.
 We forgot to give our implementations the public

 implementations can't be more restrictive.
-If you remember from the lesson on abstraction, implementing an abstract method is, it's the same as overriding a method from a
+If you remember from the lesson on abstraction, implementing an abstract method is the same as overriding a method from a

 concrete superclass, therefore the same rules apply as those for overriding method rules.
 Add the public